 They use a 2-point rating scale and make sure each agent receives at least four points of feedback every week.

 Identifying and analyzing bad CSAT conversations is pivotal to their quality assurance – made possible through Klaus.
 They can also now narrow down on specific project-based scenarios they want to analyze in greater detail (like bad feedback for product or feedback loops).

 Maintaining fair and consistent grading with regular calibration sessions

 A crucial element of any successful support QA program is ensuring that the feedback agents receive is fair, consistent, and unbiased, no matter who is doing the conversation reviews.

 To ensure this, Pipedrive conducts regular calibration sessions to ensure all the graders are on the same page.
 They use Klaus to grade the graders, so to speak, using the same conversations, filters, and scorecard setup as their regular conversation reviews.

 Additionally, identifying hard-to-score categories or misalignment between reviewers is easier than ever since all session outcomes can be reviewed on a dedicated calibration dashboard.

 Managing agent appeals

 One problem they encounter repeatedly is that of agents appealing a grade.
-This happens often for larger teams – for example, when conversations include more than one agent.
-It’s important to have a process which addresses and validates a back-and-forth.
+This happens often for larger teams – for example when conversations include more than one agent.
+It’s important to have a process that addresses and validates a back-and-forth.